The best mandolines 2020

 Microplane offers a slightly wider slicing tool.
 It works very effectively for cutting rounds from long vegetables such as courgette and cucumber.
 However, if you want to use it for smaller foods or anything where your hands need to get close to the blade, we'd suggest buying the hand guard as this is not included.

 Read on to find five mandolines worth investing in.
-For over 200 expert buyer's guides, visit our product review section.
+For over 200 expert buyer's guides, visit our product review section for everything from the best food processors to the best blenders and best coffee machines.

 OXO Good Grips chef's mandoline 2.0, £70